 Do you need to be connected to the internet to use the app?

 Yes, the app requires internet to retrieve meal site details.

 Who qualifies for free meals at these sites?

-All locations on the Summer Eats Minnesota app are open to children up to age 18.
+All locations on the Free Meals for Kids app are open to children up to age 18.
 No prior registration or signup is required.

 Where are meal sites located?

 Sites are located throughout the state at parks, recreation centers, libraries, community centers and schools.
-The Summer Eats Minnesota app will connect kids and their families to feeding sites near their homes or wherever they might be in the local community through a GPS function.
+The Free Meals for Kids app will connect kids and their families to feeding sites near their homes or wherever they might be in the local community through a GPS function.

 Who covers the cost of the meals and what meals are offered?

 The USDA Summer Food Service Program (SFSP) provides funding for meals in community eligible locations where there are high concentrations of low-income families.
 Meals include breakfast, snack, lunch, and supper.
 The app allows you to specify your search by meal, site name and address.